Water Kefir: Rinse, Rest, Recover

-Put some boiled, cooled water in a shallow bowl, and set up a plastic mesh strainer so you can put the grains in the strainer and have them bathed in the water.
+Put some filtered or boiled, cooled water in a shallow bowl, and set up a plastic mesh strainer so you can put the grains in the strainer and have them bathed in the water.

 Stir the grains around in the strainer gently with your finger, brushing them lightly up against the strainer.
 This will clean off any loose yeast or contaminants off the surface of the grains without damaging them.